ARM-software/psa-api/doc/storage/appendix/sra.rst

       :likelihood: VL

-.. threat:: Man In TheMiddle
+.. threat:: Man In The Middle
    :id: MITM

    .. description::